 - Please make sure to update your mobile number.

 Requesting a repeat prescription is easy.
 Please sign up to GP online services and you’ll be able to use a website or app to order repeat prescriptions online.
 The service is free and available to everyone who is registered with a GP.

 GP net earnings

-The average pay for GPs working in THE SHELDON PRACTICE in the last financial year was £40,972.11 before tax and National insurance.
-This is for 1 full time GP, 1 non clinical partner and 1 locum GP who worked in the practice for more than 6 months.
+The average pay for GPs working in The Sheldon Practice in the last financial year was £44,585 before tax and National Insurance.
+This is for 2 part-time GPs and 3 locums who worked in the practice for more than six months.